 Overall, activity in all sectors of the Australian hospital system is increasing, reflecting an increasing demand for services.

-Hospitalisations have risen by an average of 3.8% per year between 2013–14 and 2017–18—with growth of 4.2% for public hospitals and 3.3% for private hospitals.
+Hospitalisations have risen by an average of 3.3% per year between 2014–15 and 2018–19.
 This year-on-year increase is greater than the average growth in Australia’s population over the same period (1.1%).